bachelor-2014/report/v2/hardware.md

 The BeagleBone Black is a microcomputer with 512Mb of RAM, a 1Ghz ARM processor, a single USB port, an ethernet port, and 2x46 GPIO ports.
 The board comes with an embedded Linux distribution called Ångström [@beagleboneblack].
-Because of it being a Linux computer, the development and deployment of code for the board is as easy as connecting to the board and compiling and running the code directly on the board.
+Because of it running Linux, the development and deployment of code for the board is as easy as connecting to the board and compiling and running the code directly on the board.
 The GPIO ports can be accessed through a device three overlay, and the USB connections are registered as a regular device connected to